EWIC: Online Editors

 EWIC General Editor

-Suad Joseph is Professor of Anthropology and Women and Gender Studies at the University of California, Davis.
+Suad Joseph is Distinguished Research Professor of Anthropology and Women and Gender Studies at the University of California, Davis.
 Her research has focused on her native Lebanon, on the politicization of religion, on women in local communities, on women, family and state, and on questions of self, citizenship, and rights.
 Her current research is a long-term longitudinal study on how children in a village of Lebanon learn their notions of rights, responsibilities and citizenship in the aftermath of the Civil War and on their transnational families who have moved to the United States and Canada.

 She is Founding Director of the Middle East/South Asia Studies Program.
 She is founder and facilitator of the Arab Families Working Group (AFWG), a group of 16 scholars undertaking comparative, interdisciplinary research on Arab families in Palestine, Lebanon, Egypt and the United States.
 AFWG is completing Volume II of the AFWG series.
 She is founder of the Association for Middle East Women's Studies (AMEWS) and co-founder of AMEW's Journal for Middle East Women's Studies (JMEWS) published by Indiana University Press.
 She is also founder and facilitator for the American University of Beirut, the American University in Cairo, the Lebanese American University, the University of California and Birzeit University Collaborative Initiative.
 She serves as the President of the Middle East Studies Association of North America, 2010-2011.